avtarsehra/Open-Oracle-Project/README.md

 5. The end user smart contract than uses the received data to trigger relevant payoff

-B. Web-Blockchain Decentralised Data Bridg (High complexity and complex to deploy):
+B. Web-Blockchain Decentralised Data Bridge (High complexity and complex to deploy):

 1. As you can note above, there is a key point of failure at A.4.
 At this point there is a use of a centralized server that receives data requests and transmits required data to a decentralized system (called Bridging Server)